travunited/travunitedlatest/SES_DEPLOYMENT_GUIDE.md

 **Checked for:**
 - ❌ No direct `mail()` calls
-- ❌ No Gmail SMTP
+- ❌ No Gmail or third-party email services
 - ❌ No third-party email services
 - ❌ No local sendmail
 - ✅ All emails use `sendEmail()` or helper functions that call it